A Handbook for 1099 Contractors – What Goes In and What Should Stay Out

 Some items that SHOULD NOT be included in your contractor handbook include:

-- Independent contractors are not subject to minimum wages, overtime compensation, employee benefits or tax withholding, so don’t include this language.
+- That contractors are subject to minimum wages, overtime compensation, employee benefits, or tax withholding.
+This is not true for independent contractors, so don’t include this language..

 - Independent contractors are not subject to workers’ compensation in the event of injury.